Menu

 Furthermore, LEDES invoices do not require UTBMS codes, leading to data gaps.
 UTBMS coding also creates issues for in-house legal professionals as it is prone to human error.

-However, categorizing legal spend is essential to confidently manage legal spend.
-Therefore, platforms like Brightflag that leverage machine learning algorithms to analyze legal spend data accurately can help organizations make better-informed decisions with accurate invoice reviews.
+However, categorizing legal spend is essential to confidently manage data and control costs.
+Therefore, legal billing software like Brightflag, which leverages machine learning algorithms to analyze legal spend data accurately, can help organizations make better-informed decisions with accurate invoice reviews: